weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 class.

-"All people, all countries, have their ups and downs, Joanna," he would tell her gravely, "and just now it's our turn <span id="calibre_link-61" page-number="20" page-name="Page:There Is Confusion.djvu/26" page-index="26" page-quality="3" title="Page:There_Is_Confusion.djvu/26"></span>to be down, but it will soon roll round for our time to be up, or rather we must see to it that we do get up.
+"All people, all countries, have their ups and downs, Joanna," he would tell her gravely, "and just now it's our turn to be down, but it will soon roll round for our time to be up, or rather we must see to it that we do get up.
 So everyone of us has something to do for the race.
 Never forget that, little girl."